opf/openproject/docs/faq/README.md

 ## How to ... in OpenProject?

-Most of this kind of questions will be answered in the respective sections for each topic (see links above).
+Most of this kind of questions will be answered in the respective sections for each topic (see links below).
 However, there may be some FAQ that do not really fit elsewhere:

 ### I cannot log in, I do not know my password.
 What can I do?